deleidos/prototype-20150626/README.md

 ## Day 6: Thursday, June 25

 ###Design Style Guide
 A [Color Palette](https://raw.githubusercontent.com/deleidos/prototype-20150626/master/docs/archive/ColorPalette.png) was created for this prototype.
-Web-safe fonts were used for the type.
+[Common fonts](https://raw.githubusercontent.com/deleidos/prototype-20150626/master/docs/archive/TypographyStyleGuide.jpg) were used for the type.

 ###Further Iterations
 The Product Manager and Interaction Designer met again with the "People" to show them the latest version of the prototype and get feedback for further refinements.